LucasMYSDev/SectionSeeker_AI/README.md

     - `auth.py`: Oversees user registration and login dynamics.
     - `documents.py`: Encompasses primary codes for the search bot web endpoints.
     - `forms.py`: Dedicated to the user sign-up interface.
-    - `GPA_DataBase.db`: Leans on SQLite, safeguarding both uploaded documents and user credentials.
+    - `SectonSeekerAI_DataBase.db`: Leans on SQLite, safeguarding both uploaded documents and user credentials.
     - `helper_function.py`: The backbone of the AI search bot's modus operandi.
     - `models.py`: Paves the path for the database's operations.
     - `routes.py`: Maps out the routes for authenticated pages.